 - Contracts with clients that can be invoiced by Smart

 - To obtain health insurance through an employment contract with Smart, the Smart employment contract must represent the majority of the member’s income.
 At least €600 average net monthly income from clients is required

-- Your projects have to conducted as a real freelancer.
-Your client mustn’t have the authority to issue instructions (Weisungsbefugnis) regarding the times, duration, place and nature of the activity, and your activity mustn’t be integrated into your client’s business.
+- Your client mustn’t have the authority to issue instructions (Weisungsbefugnis) regarding the times, duration, place and nature of the activity, and your activity mustn’t be integrated into your client’s business

 What are the costs?

 To join Smart you must sign a membership agreement and buy at least one cooperative share for €50.
 This makes you officially a member-owner of the cooperative.

 For every payment collected by Smart from your clients, the cooperative charges 7% of the net amount.
 As a member of Smart, you are part of a community that shares the costs of administration.
 The Smart fee is therefore not a service fee that is tax deductible, but a contribution to the functioning of the cooperative.
 The fee flows back to the members through the services provided by the cooperative, such as the upfront payment guarantee, and allows Smart to develop even better services.

-The remaining amount is deposited in your Smart account, and is paid out to you either via an employment contract or invoices.
+The remaining amount is deposited in your Smart account, and is paid out to you either via an employment contract.